 Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000 Reason for not adjusting Impact on 2021/22 financial statements Balance Sheet 0 Dr Cash 1,059 0 Not material and no overall Disclosure matter - not Bank overdraft should be identified separately on the balance as a liability rather than netted off the cash balance.
 Cr Bank Overdraft (1,059) impact actioned for 2021/22 as £3.935m overdraft reported within note 32 Cash and Cash Equivalents Note 15 Property Plant Equipment Dr Cost of Services 3,050 0 0 Not material No impact as specific to Incorrect accounting entries for surplus assets reclassified from investment properties.
-Cr Surplus on revaluation of PPE (3,050) 2020/21 Note 41 Pensions Disclosures Dr Actuarial movement Cr Pension Liability (2,229) 0 (Statutory override Based upon an No impact as specific to An extrapolated error relating to private equity holdings was reported by the WYPF auditor, 12% of which is attributable to Kirklees Council.
-2,229 in place) extrapolation from an error raised in the WYPF accounts and not material 2020/21
+Cr Surplus on revaluation of PPE (3,050) 2020/21 Note 41 Pensions Disclosures An extrapolated error relating to private equity holdings was reported by the WYPF auditor, 12% of which is attributable to Kirklees Council.
+Dr Actuarial movement 2,229 Cr Pension Liability (2,229) 0 (Statutory override in place) Based upon an extrapolation from an error raised in the WYPF accounts and not material No impact as specific to 2020/21